RoiView Help

 Matplotlib module (v 0.99) enables hillshade method (shade) using a LightSource class.
 The problem is that it uses the data itself as intensity and color.
 It is very useful for viewing a DEM but sometimes you would like the hillshaded DEM as an intensity layer underlying some other data.
 So RoiView has it's own hillshade method. hillshade(data,scale=10.0,azdeg=165.0,altdeg=45.0): input: data - a 2-d array of data scale - scaling value of the data. higher number = lower gradient azdeg - where the light comes from: 0 south ; 90 east ; 180 north ; 270 west altdeg - where the light comes from: 0 horizon ; 90 zenith output: a 2-d array of normalized hillshade This function or method can be used in RoiView's formula and is the default for DEM files.

 DO NOT USE IF YOU ARE NOT FAMILIAR WITH PYTHON!
-RoiView GUI has the option to run a python script. using: Tools -> Script This will open a shell window.
+RoiView GUI has the option to run a python script. using: Tools ->Script This will open a shell window.
 Simply write your code and press run.
 RoiView will then use python's function exec in order to run the code.
 An error will be shown on a dialog window if needed.
 Use with real care.
 This option is for very advanced users of RoiView and python. it has the ability to do virtually anything python shell can.
 See source code files roiviewdata.py and roiviewgtk.py for RoiView's classes and methods. - The term self referes to the appGui class object. - The term self.data referes to the roiviewdata class object (data object, containing all information about the layers).

-The color manager dialog can help in controlling the image color transformation
+The color manager dialog can help in controlling the image color transformation (how data values are represented as RGB colors). on the GUI main window use: Tools ->Color Manager this will upload the color manager dialog:

 RoiView's color manager